jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Review Questions

 Chapter 12 Review Questions

-1) What is the fdisk
+1) What is the fdisk program?
 a) a dialog-driven program for the creation and manipulation of partition tables.
 b) a filesystem creation tool
 c) a tool for formatting floppy disks